openplans/shareabouts/doc/WORKSHOP.md

 What are you doing with the data?

-How will the experience as a participant be improved by this map?
+How will the experience of participating in this planning process be improved by your map?

 What happens next, and how will participants know about it? ("closing the loop")